Back To Top

 Should I blow dry curly hair with hot or cold air?

-Thompson advises using a low heat and speed setting to prevent frizz from forming; we recommend sticking to slightly warm air, usually the first setting on your dryer.
-A cold shot is good to lock in the style or for a quick blast if you're overheating, but it'll take a lot longer to dry it completely on this setting.
-Yes, extreme heat can seriously affect curls, but you'll need some of it if you want to get the job done in reasonable time.
+Thompson advises using a low heat and speed setting to prevent frizz from forming; we recommend slightly warm air, usually the first setting on your dryer.
+The cold shot is good for setting your style but it'll take a lot longer to dry hair completely on this setting.
+(Yes, extreme heat can seriously affect curls, but you' need some if you want to do the job in reasonable time.)

-Curly hair specialist and founder of TREPADORA Keisha Jo Lawler confirms you can get away with a slightly warmer heat when drying with a diffuser.
-"When using a diffuser in our salon we generally recommend our guests to use medium speed, medium temperature," she says.
+Keisha Jo Lawler, curly hair specialist and TREPADORA founder, confirms you can get away with slightly warmer heat when using a diffuser.
+"When using a diffuser in our salon, we generally recommend medium speed, medium temperature," she says.
 "The beauty of a diffuser is that it is not concentrated heat, so it is a lot gentler for your curls."

 Is ceramic or ionic hair dryer best for curly hair?

-Both technologies have their benefits, including when it comes to drying and styling curly hair, but there are some distinctions you can make if you're torn between the two.
-"Ionic is best suited for thicker, dry, and/or frizzy curly hair due to its ability to lock in moisture and leave behind a soft, smooth finish," Smith confirms.
+Both have their benefits, but there are some distinctions you can make if you're torn between the two.
+"Ionic is best suited for thicker, dry, and/or frizzy curly hair, due to its ability to lock in moisture and leave behind a soft, smooth finish," Smith confirms.

-Thompson agrees: "The ionic technology produces negative ions while you dry and style to neutralize the positive static charge on hair which reduces frizz and flyaways."
+Thompson agrees: "The ionic technology produces negative ions while you dry and style to neutralise the positive static charge on hair, which reduces frizz and flyaways."

 What are the long term effects of using high heat on curly hair?

-Heat is incredibly damaging to all hair types, causing weaker strands, split ends and breakage.
-On top of that, for curly hair specifically, heat damage also results in less-defined curl patterns – in the case of heat damage, you'll notice that curls and coils are flat, looser and misshapen as well as the usual breakage.
-This is why it's so important to always apply a form of heat protection – like the best heat protection spray – before using any heat on your hair.
-Some experts would advocate using little-to-no heat to keep the risk to a minimum, but if you are drying, "low and slow" is the way to go.
-Once serious damage has been done to strands, the only way to truly "fix" them is with a haircut – so if you aren't looking to get a chop, caring for and protecting your hair is key.
+Heat is incredibly damaging to hair, regardless of type, weakening strands and causing split ends and breakage.
+But curly hair is already naturally weaker, due to the bends in the shape, and damage shows up as a lack of definition (often referred to as "losing your curl pattern").
+When heat damaged, you'll notice curls and coils are flat, looser and misshapen, as well as breakage.
+This is why it's so important to always apply a product like the best heat protection spray for hair before using any heated tools.
+Some experts would advocate using little-to-no heat at all, but if you are drying, "low and slow" is the way to go.
+Once serious damage has been done, the only way to truly "fix" the situation is with a haircut – so unless you want a major chop, protect your strands as best as possible.

 Our expert panel